 - hierarchical – lets parents be specified.

 - can_export – allow this post type to be exported.

-- Permalink epmask – add an endpoint to your custom post type.
-See here for more info.
+- Permalink epmask – add an endpoint to your custom post type (permalink epmask in WordPress trac).

 Types plugin also lets you connect different custom post types using parent / child relationships.
 For example, if you’re creating custom types for artists and shows, you can make the ‘show’ children of ‘artists’.
 Scroll down to the bottom of the post type editor.
-You’ll see a small section called Post Relationship.
+You’ll see a small section called Post Relationship (Parent / Child).